-Although there is heavy I-beam in the steel market, the structure of I-beam has already determined its shortage of torsion resistance.
+Although there is thicker I-beam in the I-beam steel market, the structure of I-beam has already determined its shortage in torsion resistance.

 The first is the flange difference and the second is that it has no inclination inside the flange and the upper and lower surfaces are parallel.

-The cross-section characteristic of H-beam steel is better than that of traditional I-beam, channel steel and angle steel.
+The cross-section characteristic of H-beam steel is significantly better than that of traditional I-beam, channel steel and angle steel.

 There is no slant between the two outside beams of H-beam steel, namely, they are straight.

-This makes the welding of H-beam steel is simpler than that of I-beam.
+This makes the welding of H-beam steel simpler than that of I-beam.

-The section of I-beam steel is good at bearing direct pressure and tensile, but the section size is too narrow to resist twisting, which is quite opposite in terms of H-beam steel.
+The cross section of I-beam steel has better direct pressure bearing and tensile-resistant.
+However, the section size is too narrow to resist twisting.
+H-beam steel is the opposite.

 They both have advantages and disadvantages.

-Therefore, they generally can only be applied directly to the bending in its web plane of the component or composed of grid structure type mechanical structural parts.
+Therefore, they generally can only be applied directly to the parts with bending in its web plane or to form lattice-type force-bearing parts.

-It is not suitable for the axial compression structural parts or the bending structural parts perpendicular to the plane of the web, which makes it very limited in application.
+It is not suitable for the axially-compressed structural parts or the bending parts perpendicular to the plane of the web, which makes it very limited in application.

-Due to the reasonable section shape, they can make the steel function better and bear a higher load.
+Due to the reasonable cross-section shape, they can make the steel function better and bear a higher load.

 Different from the common I-beam, the flanges of H-beam steel are widened, and the inner and outer surfaces are usually parallel, which makes them strong in connecting high-strength bolts and other components.

-With reasonable sizes and complete models, they are easy to be designed and used(in addition to the I-beam steel for crane beams).
+With reasonable sizes and complete models, they are convenient for design and selection (except the I-beam steel for crane beams).

-The flange of H-beam steel is of equal thickness, with a rolling section, and a composite cross-section consisting of three welded plates.
+The flanges of H-beam steel are all of the equal thickness, with rolling sections.
+H-beams also have a combined section consisting of 3 plates welded together.

-All I-beams are rolled section.
-The inner edges of the inside flanges have a 1:10 slope inside flanges because of the poor production technique.
+I-beams are rolled section.
+The inner edges of the inside flanges have a 1:10 slope because of the poor production technique.

-The rolling of H-beam steel is different from that of I-beam which uses only a set of the horizontal roll.
+The rolling of H-beam steel is different from that of ordinary I-beam which uses only one set of horizontal rolls.